daniellalemos/PlacentalGrowth/README.md

 <img src='App/www/minho.png' width='150'>

-# Regressão não linear em curvas de crescimento para parâmetros placentares em R
+# Nonlinear Regression on Growth Curves for Placental Parameters in R

-Este repositório contém o código e os recursos relacionados à dissertação de mestrado em Bioinformática, intitulada "Regressão não linear em curvas de crescimento para parâmetros placentares em R".
-Neste estudo, foi explorada a aplicabilidade de modelos de regressão não linear em curvas de crescimento de parâmetros da placenta e do feto, usando um conjunto de dados de parturientes portuguesas fornecido pelo CGC Genetics, Porto.
+This repository contains the code and resources related to the master's thesis in Bioinformatics, titled "Nonlinear Regression on Growth Curves for Placental Parameters in R".
+In this study, the applicability of nonlinear regression models on growth curves of placental and fetal parameters was explored using a dataset of Portuguese parturients provided by CGC Genetics, Porto.

-## Resumo
+## Summary

-Nos últimos anos, tem havido um crescente interesse na avaliação dos parâmetros biométricos da placenta e a sua relação com resultados obstétricos.
-Evidências sugerem que as medidas da placenta e a sua evolução podem refletir alterações no desenvolvimento do feto e até mesmo doenças do recém-nascido e do adulto.
-Neste contexto, este estudo teve como principal objetivo a construção de curvas de crescimento de referência para parâmetros como o Diâmetro 1 (D1) e 2 (D2), Espessura placentar (EP), Peso placentar (PP) e Peso fetal (PF) usando uma abordagem de regressão semiparamétrica.
+In recent years, there has been a growing interest in evaluating biometric parameters of the placenta and their relationship with obstetric outcomes.
+Evidence suggests that placental measurements and their evolution may reflect changes in fetal development and even newborn and adult diseases.
+In this context, the main objective of this study was to construct reference growth curves for parameters such as Diameter 1 (D1) and 2 (D2), Placental Thickness (PT), Placental Weight (PW), and Fetal Weight (FW) using a semiparametric regression approach.

-## Conteúdo do Repositório
+## Repository Contents

-O repositório está organizado da seguinte forma:
+The repository is organized as follows:

-- **App**: Contém os ficheiros relacionados à aplicação web desenvolvida para analisar e interpretar as curvas de crescimento construídas.
+- **App**: Contains files related to the web application developed to analyze and interpret the constructed growth curves.

-    - Ficheiros `global.r`, `ui.r`, `server.r` contêm o código da aplicação web.
+    - Files `global.r`, `ui.r`, `server.r` contain the code of the web application.
-    - Ficheiros CSV contêm os dados para traçar as curvas: `diametro1.csv`, `diametro2.csv`, `fetalweight.csv`, `placentalweight.csv`, `placentalthickness.csv`.
+    - CSV files contain data for plotting the curves: `diameter1.csv`, `diameter2.csv`, `fetalweight.csv`, `placentalweight.csv`, `placentalthickness.csv`.
-    - Ficheiros HTML para a interface da aplicação: `home.html`, `intro_text.html`, `ratios.html`.
+    - HTML files for the application interface: `home.html`, `intro_text.html`, `ratios.html`.
-    - Ficheiro `help.csv` contém informações do menu de ajuda.
+    - File `help.csv` contains information for the help menu.
-    - Ficheiro `report.rmd` contém o template do relatório produzido pela aplicação com as análises.
+    - File `report.rmd` contains the template of the report produced by the application with the analyses.
-    - Pasta `www` contém recursos adicionais, como folhas de estilo CSS personalizadas, um guia de utilização em PDF e imagens em PNG.
+    - Folder `www` contains additional resources, such as custom CSS style sheets, a user guide in PDF, and PNG images.

-- **Curvas_crescimento**: Contém o código e as figuras relacionadas à construção das curvas de crescimento para diferentes parâmetros.
+- **Growth_Curves**: Contains the code and figures related to the construction of growth curves for different parameters.

-    - `Diametro1`, `Diametro2`, `Espessura`, `Peso`, `Peso_fetal`: Subdiretórios para cada parâmetro.
+    - `Diametro1`, `Diametro2`, `Espessura`, `Peso`, `Peso_fetal`: Subdirectories for each parameter.

-        - `Codigo`: Contém ficheiros com o código utilizado.
+        - `Codigo`: Contains files with the used code.
-        - `Figuras`: Imagens resultantes do código.
+        - `Figuras`: Images resulting from the code.

-- **Dados**: Contém os ficheiros dos dados utilizados neste estudo e o código relacionado ao seu tratamento e exploração.
+- **Dados**: Contains the files of the data used in this study and the code related to its processing and exploration.

-    - `Codigo`: Contém ficheiros com o código para o tratamento e exploração dos dados.
+    - `Codigo`: Contains files with the code for data processing and exploration.
-    - `Figuras`: Imagens resultantes do código.
+    - `Figuras`: Images resulting from the code.
-    - `dataset_placenta.csv`: Conjunto de dados original.
+    - `dataset_placenta.csv`: Original dataset.
-    - `dataset_placenta_tratado.csv`: Conjunto de dados tratado.
+    - `dataset_placenta_tratado.csv`: Processed dataset.

-## Aplicação Web
+## Web Application

  <img src='App/www/logo_app.png' width='250'>

-Foi desenvolvida uma aplicação web "PlacentalGrowth" que permite que profissionais de saúde e investigadores analisem e interpretem as curvas de crescimento construídas.
+A web application "PlacentalGrowth" was developed to allow healthcare professionals and researchers to analyze and interpret the constructed growth curves.

-A aplicação pode ser acedida em [placentalgrowth.shinyapps.io/uminho_pt/](https://placentalgrowth.shinyapps.io/uminho_pt/).
+The application can be accessed at [placentalgrowth.shinyapps.io/uminho_pt/](https://placentalgrowth.shinyapps.io/uminho_pt/).

-## Resultados e Implicações
+## Results and Implications

-Os resultados deste estudo fornecem informações importantes sobre o desenvolvimento da placenta e têm implicações significativas para a prática clínica em obstetrícia, permitindo o avanço e acompanhamento da saúde materno-fetal.
+The results of this study provide important information about placental development and have significant implications for clinical practice in obstetrics, allowing for the advancement and monitoring of maternal-fetal health.

-## Autor
+## Author

 - Daniela Filipa Machado Lemos
-- Contacto: pg45469@alunos.uminho.pt
+- Contact: pg45469@alunos.uminho.pt

-Dissertação sob orientação de:
+Thesis supervised by:
-- Professora Doutora Ana Cristina de Silva Braga
+- Professor Ana Cristina de Silva Braga, PhD
-- Professora Doutora Rosete Maria Amorim Novais Nogueira Cardoso
+- Professor Rosete Maria Amorim Novais Nogueira Cardoso, PhD